Oral evidence: The appointment of John Taylor to the Prudential Regulation Committee, HC 1132

 John Taylor: First of all, I would say that the broader underlying principles of the Solvency II regime are pretty solid and robust.
 Indeed, the PRA have been supportive of some features like using a realistic balance sheet, market equivalence and so on.
 Those are features that any successor regime should retain.
-If I were to highlight a few areas to consider changing, one would be the risk margin.
+If I were to highlight an area to consider changing, that would be the risk margin.
 That is a component that can be very onerous for insurers, particularly in a low-interest-rate environment.
 Indeed, it creates difficulty for longevity insurers.
 Many of those are offshoring the longevity risk outside of the European Union.
-The form there might give us something that is more anti-cyclical and benefits longevity insurers.
+Reform there might give us something that is more anti-cyclical and benefits longevity insurers.

 Q9 Mike Hill: You recognise that there are risks from the reforms.

 John Taylor: Yes.
 In taking advantage of changes and developing a successor regime, we need to make sure that whatever we put in place does not compromise the financial stability objective.
 That is first and foremost.
 I am a great believer that we can take advantage of more discretion in a way that suits the UK market without compromising that objective.

 Q10 Mike Hill: Do you foresee any difficulties in the UK making these reforms if they threaten equivalence with the EU, if that is what your opinion is, or divergence from global standards based on Solvency II?